matrix-org/matrix-rust-sdk/crates/matrix-sdk/src/widget/README.md

 }
 ```

-The "api" field is required on all requests and must be either "fromWidget" or "toWidget" depending upon the direction
+The `api` field is required on all requests and must be either `"fromWidget"` or `"toWidget"` depending upon the direction
 of messaging.

 The "requestId" field should be unique and included in all requests.
 This field has been omitted from all of the